bobbyfranco/INS_Sandstorm/README.md

 # Insurgency Sandstorm Advanced Server Launcher
 This is an advanced server launcher I cooked up to streamline the process of setting up your dedicated server for Insurgency Sandstorm with more flexibility and less typing.
 Below are the listed features:

-[1] Gamemode/Team/Map/Mutator Selection (I have yet to add all game modes)
+[1] Gamemode/Team/Map/Mutator Selection (NOW INCLUDES ALL GAMEMODES)

 [2] Assign server address, server name, max players, and enable/disable cheats.